bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-privacy.md

 They basically just got really rich through Bitcoin, presumably, and wanted to give back.
 And we're really excited early on already about the Lightning Network, from what I gather.
-And for a while when you started a Lightning Node, they'd just open a channel to you to give you inbound capacity of like significant amounts.
+And for a while when you started a Lightning node, they'd just open a channel to you to give you inbound capacity of like significant amounts.
 They changed their behavior since because so many of their channels remained unused.
 They've gotten a little more selective.
 But yeah, they still have a huge portion of the capacity on the network.